sensasi-delight/eigenvector-centrality-php/README.md

 # Eigenvector Centrality on PHP

-PHP library to do calculates Eigenvector Centrality of a graph.
+A PHP library to do calculates Eigenvector Centrality of a graph.
 Eigenvector Centrality is one of the Social Network Analysis algorithms.
 Basically, this library just translating the [PowerIteration by Aboks](https://github.com/aboks/power-iteration) to the Graph way.

 ## Installation